marksweiss/blank-generation/README.md

 _Blank Generation_ aims to be a general purpose library for generating realistic and useful test data.
 The library has two key design goals.

-First, it aims to provide the right set of primitives for generating data -- simple to use but flexible enough to be uses to create many different kinds of realistic distributions of data.
+First, it aims to provide the right set of primitives for generating data -- simple to use but flexible enough to be used to create many different kinds of realistic distributions of data.
 Second, the library intends to have a simple, clear, pleasing API.
 If you come back to your data-generation scripts months later to add a new column and you can't quickly understand what you are looking at, you will abandon the library.

 #### Using the Library